music-markdown/almost-in-time/Someone to Lava.md

 l1: And I'll grow old with you
 l2: Oooh

 c1: F                                C
-l3: We thank the earth, sea, & the sky we thank too
+l3: We thank the earth, sea, and the sky we thank too

 c1: F G7   C
 l3: I lava you